 Eliminating interest can save you thousands, but make sure you’re prepared to pay off your balance or at least significantly reduce it, within the introductory period.
 If you don’t pay it off before the period ends, you’ll be left accruing interest once again.

-Consider options like the Discover it® Balance Transfer, which offers zero percent for 18 months and a 3% intro balance transfer fee, up to 5% fee on future balance transfers (see terms)*.
-After the introductory period, the variable APR ranges from 14.24 percent to 25.24 percent.
+Consider options like the Discover it® Balance Transfer, which offers zero percent for 18 months on balance transfers and a 3% intro balance transfer fee, up to 5% fee on future balance transfers (see terms)*.
+After the introductory period, the variable APR ranges from 13.49 percent to 24.49 percent.

 Once you pay off your transferred balance, these cards can double as rewards cards which you can use to begin developing better credit card habits.